-LGBTQIAP+
+LGBTQ+

-- i.
-Coming out a figure of speech used by the LGBTQIAP+ community to describe an individual's self-disclosure of their sexual orientation and/or gender identity.
-Choosing to 'come out' is solely the decision of an individual, who may or may not wish to reveal their sexuality or gender identity. - ii.
-Erasure the denial, dismissal or refusal to acknowledge the identities or sexualities of people.
-This can include heteronormativity and cissexism - iii.
-Hate Crime/Incident any incident, which may or may not constitute a criminal offense, which is perceived by an individual, to be motivated by prejudice or hatred towards someone because of their sexuality, gender or race.
-A hate incident may be verbal, physical or a perceived threat - iv.
-Outing outing is the process of revealing someone's sexuality or gender identity without their consent.
-It is disrespectful to a person's self-determination to 'out' them without their knowledge and consent - v.
-Transitioning a term used to describe the process of moving from one gender to another, sometimes through hormonal or surgical treatment.
-Transitioning does not require medical involvement, rather can just be the process of disclosing one's identity
+- Coming out a figure of speech used by the LGBTQ+ community to describe an individual's self-disclosure of their sexual orientation and/or gender identity.
+Choosing to "come out" is solely the decision of an individual, who may or may not wish to reveal their sexuality or gender identity. - II.
+Erasure the denial, dismissal or refusal to acknowledge the identities or sexualities of people, e.g. heteronormativity - III.
+Hate Crime/Incident any incident, which may or may not constitute a criminal offense, which is perceived by an individual to be motivated by prejudice or hatred towards someone because of their sexuality, gender or race.
+A hate incident may be verbal, physical or a perceived threat - IV.
+Outing revealing someone's sexuality or gender identity without their consent; it's disrespectful to a person's self-determination to "out" them without their knowledge and consent

+V. Transitioning - a term used to describe the process of moving from one gender to another, sometimes through hormonal or surgical treatment.
+Transitioning does not require medical involvement, rather it can just be the process of disclosing one's identity

-Sexuality Glossary
+Sexuality